biowpn/bioweapon/_posts/2023-03-19-Round-To-Multiple.md

 ## Problem

-Our goal today is to implement the following:
+Our goal is to implement the following:

 - `int round_up(int n, int m)`
   - Return the smallest multiple of `m` that is greater than or equal to `n`

-  - Constraints:
+Constraints:
   - `m > 0`
   - The result is representable by the type `int`

-Once we have `round_up`, we can modify the solution to implement the following as well:
+Once we have `round_up`, we can implement the following as well:
 - `int round_dn(int n, int m)`
   - Return the largest multiple of `m` that is less than or equal to `n`
 - `int round_closest(int n, int m)`